“To provide dignity, care and compassion through action, with the example that each person can make a difference.

 OSL was born in 1989…

-with the delivery of 30 Organic Sack Lunches to the streets of Seattle, by our Founder, Singer, Songwriter, Beverly Graham.
+with the delivery of 30 Organic Sack Lunches to the streets of Seattle.
 Baptized OPERATION: Sack Lunch, we soon outgrew the registered identifier of our 501 (c) 3.

 With more than 6 million no cost meals served, the rescue and procurement of more than 4 million pounds of quality meal ingredients, and the establishment of 7 additional satellite programs under the direction of what we call the “Mother-Ship”, we now simply refer to ourselves as OSL… and each day these letters remind us that we are always and ONLY Serving Love…